hovel/pybbm/docs/updates.rst

 * You can add first-unread get parameter to the topic url to provide link to first unread post from topic
 * Removed django-mailer, pytils, sorl-thumbnail, south, django-pure-pagination from hard dependencies
 * Support Custom User model introduced in django 1.5.
-Do not forget to define `PYBB_PROFILE_RELATED_NAME` in settings, if you don't use predefined `pybb.PybbProfile` model See :doc:`how to use custom user model with pybbm</customuser>`
+Do not forget to define :ref:`PYBB_PROFILE_RELATED_NAME` in settings, if you don't use predefined `pybb.PybbProfile` model See :doc:`how to use custom user model with pybbm</customuser>`
 * Dropped support for django 1.3